-If you were injured in a rear-end collision accident and it wasn’t your fault, you have rights.
-Since Georgia is a fault state, the person who caused the accident is liable for all costs resulting from said accident.
-Those costs are known as damages.
-This means the at-fault driver (or their insurance company, assuming they are not an uninsured motorist), is supposed to cover your damages.
+Since Georgia is a fault state, the person who caused the vehicle accident is liable for all costs you incur.
+Those costs are known as damages, and the at-fault driver (or their insurance company, assuming they are not an uninsured motorist), should cover your damages.

-To seek financial recovery for your damages, you’ll need to file an insurance claim with the other driver’s insurance company.
+To seek financial recovery, you need to file an insurance claim with the other driver’s insurance company.
 A good rear-end collision accident lawyer can help you do this.

-It’s very important to not accept any money or sign anything from the other driver’s insurance company until you’ve spoken with an attorney.
-And never admit any fault or apologize.
-Anything you say can be used against you, especially if the insurance company tries to claim you aren’t injured as badly as you say or tries to place blame for the accident on you.
-Speak with an attorney first.
-They can help you take the correct action for the best chance at a full financial recovery—meaning, getting enough money to cover all of your expenses.
+It’s essential never to accept money, sign anything from the other driver’s insurance company until you’ve spoken with an attorney, or apologize for the collision.
+Anything you say can be used against you, especially if the insurance company tries to shift the blame for the accident to you.
+Always speak with an attorney first.
+Legal experts can help you take action to collect fair compensation that covers all of your damages.

 to find a John Foy office near you